magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_gallery.md

 #### `next()` {#gallery_next}

 Image ID is passed as an argument.
-Displays the next image.
-If <a href="#gallery_loop">loop</a> is enabled in options, displays the first image after the last.
-If loop is disabled, then the last image does not get changed.
+Displays the next preview image.

+If the last image ID is passed, the behavior depends on whether [loop](##gallery_loop) is enabled:

+* if loop is enbled, the first image is displayed.
+* if loop is disabled, does not change the displayed image.

 #### `prev()` {#gallery_prev}

-Displays previous preview image.
-If <a href="#gallery_loop">loop</a> is enabled in options, displays the last image after the first.
-If loop is disabled the first image does not get changed.
+Displays the previous preview image.

+If the first image ID is passed, the behavior depends on whether [loop](##gallery_loop) is enabled:

+* if loop is enbled, the last image is displayed.
+* if loop is disabled, does not change the displayed image.

 #### `last()` {#gallery_last}